link1905/system-design-101/content/docs/data-persistence/nosql-database.md

 }
 ```

-We can perform fast queries on any indexed field—like `name` or `gpa`—which is not possible in **Key-Value Stores** that only support lookups by key.
+However, there's no magic involved—when querying by a non-key field,
+the system still needs to interact with multiple servers internally, because it does not know in advance where these records are stored.

 ### Use Cases {id="use-cases_doc"}

 In a way, a **Document Store** feels like a more flexible,
 schema-relaxed version of {{< term sql >}}—a natural fit in the {{< term nosql >}} world.

-Document Stores are particularly effective when:
+**Document Stores** are particularly effective when:

 - Records have complex and variable structures, such as product catalogs with diverse attributes.
 - We need searchable fields beyond primary keys, enabling rich queries based on values.